 On turning thirty in a world of twenty-somethings

 Look at this pic, that's me in my twenties, living the dream, tight skin, natural hair colour, and a metabolism so quick it could compete in the Olympics.
 Yup, that was me, a self proclaimed lover of junk food, fake nail applier, tanning bed lover, and high heel enthusiast.
-I was one of those annoying chicks who said stuff like "I can eat anything and never gain weight" Ha-ha-ha, well look at me now, turning the corner on thirty and barley fitting into my jeans.
+I was one of those annoying chicks who said stuff like "I can eat anything and never gain weight" Ha-ha-ha, well look at me now, turning the corner on thirty and hardly fitting into my jeans.
 As it turns out "Wendy's" is not a food group, and neither is Vodka.

 Sorry to be a Jenny-downer but I currently only have 74 days left in my twenties, and I'm not handling it well.
 The abuse I put my twenty-year-old self through is now beginning to surface.
 I'm waiting, for any day now I will get my first grey hair and be reminded by my mother that my "biological clock is tickin like this"

 What's worse is, today's world is one filled with gorgeous twenty-something's, all who seem more successful, gorgeous, rich and powerful than me.
 How did this happen?
 Since when were babies welcome in the work place, and how did I not achieve this status while I myself was in my twenties?